 Arnold v.
-Britton and Others
+Britton and Others [2015] UKSC 36

 Case Brief

 I. Facts

 Arnold (Respondent) is the lessor of the Oxwich Leisure Park, a caravan park in South Wales.
 Britton and others (Appellants) are some of the lessees of holiday chalets at the Park.
 Each lease had a term of 99 years.